Shuntw6096/Image-Retrieval/README.md

 # References

-1. David Charte, Francisco Charte, Salvador García, María J. del Jesus, Francisco Herrera:A practical tutorial on autoencoders for nonlinear feature fusion: Taxonomy, models, software and guidelines (2018)
+1. David Charte, Francisco Charte, Salvador García, María J. del Jesus, Francisco Herrera:  A practical tutorial on autoencoders for nonlinear feature fusion: Taxonomy, models, software and guidelines (2018)